TheCSir/HumanVSMonsters_Game/README.md

 6-	South-East

-Movement will depend on rolling a dice.
-Minimum move is 1 and maximum moves are 6.
-For Example if a player decides to move and rolls a 4, then the player will be able to move 4 tiles e.g. (North, North, North-West, South-West).
+Each pieces will have their own move range.
 Players cannot move outside of walls and blocked paths.

 ## Player Structure:

 Each player will have these main attributes:

 Hearts: Hearts resemble the Hit Points.
-Each player has 8 Hearts at the beginning of each game.
+Each player has 10 Hearts at the beginning of each game.

-Attack: Defines the amount of damage caused to opponent.
+Attack: Decrease the opponent health by attacking the opponent piece.

-Defense: Defense is the chance to either reduce or completely avoid damage taken by opponent.
+Defense: Defense is to reduce the incoming damage.

-Speed: Each player has a different attack speed and affects which player causes damage first in each turn.

-Strength: The opponent type that you cause the most damage to.

-Weakness: The opponent type that you receive the most damage from.

 ### Humans

 **1-	Archer**

-Attack: Decreases 1 Heart.
+Attack: Decreases 2 Heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 8.
-Min speed is up to 6.

-Effective against: Sky Monsters (Griffin).

-Weak against: Water Monsters (Medusa).

-Special Skill: Long Reach, Shoot three tiles away.
+Special Skill: Long Range Shot, Shoot 3 tiles away.

 **2-	Priest**

-Attack: Decreases 1 Heart.
+Attack: Decreases 2 Heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 6.
-Min speed is 4.

-Effective against Water Monsters (Medusa).

-Weak against: Ground Monsters (Minotaur).

-Special Skill: Healing Lights, Heal up to three hearts.
+Special Skill: Health Regeneration, Heal 3 hearts.

 **3-	Warrior**

-Attack: Decreases 1 heart.
+Attack: Decreases 2 heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 6.
-Min speed is 4.

-Effective against: Ground Monsters (Minotaur).

-Weak against: Sky Monsters (Griffin).

 Special skill: Heavy Smash, causes double HP damage.